rilldata/rill/docs/docs/deploy/deploy-dashboard/deploy-dashboard.md

 :::

-At this point, you have the option to connect your Rill project to a GitHub Repository and can do so via the UI or via the CLI.
+At this point, you have the option to connect your Rill project to a GitHub Repository.

-### Via the UI

-Navigating back to the Status page that the GIF earlier showed, selecting `Connect to GitHub` will prompt you to login and create a repository for your project.
+Navigating to the Status page and selecting `Connect to GitHub` will prompt you to login and create a repository for your project.
 If you've already created a repository, check the box 'I've created a GitHub Repo' and add the permissions for Rill to access the repository.

 :::info Check with your Github organization admin

 If you're not the admin of your Github organization, they will likely need to first install the Rill Cloud app in your organization before you can proceed with deploying a project.
 After the Rill Cloud app is installed, it should have the following privileges:

 :::